mbruges/zola/content/experiments/roll.md

 ---
 title: Roll the Dice
 description: Are you feeling lucky?
+(Really just to test if the Flask API is functioning properly.)
 extra:
   icon: 🎲
   center: true